Groups & Factions

 Your Party Members' Factions

 Within Your Party, some members have organised political factions to push for certain political goals and strategies within the party, which other members can join.
-These are quite different from the factions of the party bureaucracy and unelected personnel, which sometimes have little political basis, and cannot be signed-up to.
-The main bureaucratic leadership faction is the Corbyn-allied faction around Karie Murphy, Collective, and the Peace and Justice Project.
-Its only rival bureaucratic faction, the Memorandum of Understanding (MOU) group, as well as various individuals, left the leadership after the crisis of September 2025.
+These are quite different from the factions of the party bureaucracy and unelected personnel, which sometimes have little political basis, and cannot be signed-up to.The main bureaucratic leadership faction is the Corbyn-allied faction around Karie Murphy, Collective, and the Peace and Justice Project.
+Its only rival bureaucratic factions, the Memorandum of Understanding (MOU) group and Zarah Sultana's personal network, as well as various individuals, disbanded and/or left the leadership after the crisis of September 2025.
 Details here.This cheat sheet lays out the members' factions, roughly in order of size and influence.

-Democratic Socialists
+Democratic Socialists of Your Party

 Known For